sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Remember that a variable holds a value that can change or vary.  **Assignment statements** initialize or change the value stored in a variable using the assignment operator ``=``.
 An assignment statement always has a single variable on the left hand side of the = sign.
-The value of the expression  on the right hand side of the = sign (which can contain math operators and other variables) is stored in the memory location of the variable on the left hand side.
+The **value of the expression**  on the right hand side of the = sign (which can contain math operators and other variables) is copied into the memory location of the variable on the left hand side.

 .. figure:: Figures/assignment.png
     :width: 200px